devendranaga/linux-systems-programming-with-c/chapter1.md

         dnf install gcc
 * pick an editor to type the source code such as `atom` editor or `vim` that colors the types, functions etc.. to ease up understanding and coding.
+* To play with the code and understand the content in this book, A Linux OS and a C compiler is most necessary.
+I am using Fedora / Ubuntu as the Linux OS and Gcc as the C compiler.
+If you do not wish to install Linux OS on your computer, you can still try it out with the VirtualBox as a guest OS.

 ### The Python programming Language